 On the flip side you become even better at multitasking than you were pre baby, because you are a woman, we’re born multitaskers.

 You become incredibly efficient with your “free time”.
-My husband is shocked to shit when he takes the baby for 2 hours and comes home and I've basically done like 100 things.
+My husband is shocked when he takes the baby for 2 hours and comes home and I've basically done like 100 things.

 You will also learn how to do anything and everything as quietly as possible.